sdelaughter/Freezer-Monitor/README.txt

 In the event that the CSV file is unreadable or the designated email is unreachable, an alert will be sent to a backup email address which is set near the top of the script.
 Make sure to modify this value before deploying as well.

-By default, the script reads on Raspberry Pi GPIO pin #11
+By default, the script watches GPIO pin #11 (using board-numbering for a Raspberry Pi model B+)

+A circuit diagram is also included to show how to physically connect the Raspberry Pi to the freezer.